We are e-bikes obsessed and may earn a commission if you buy something through our site. More…

 You can always have more than one, as no one bike can do it all.
 Often one member of the family gets the first and the second follows shortly after.
 Biking is a family and social activity and e-bikes make it possible for someone who might not be able to ride a conventional bike able to ride again.

 An e-bike can help you get the exercise you might not be able to get otherwise.
-It is common knowledge that, because rider can ride farther, they end up getting the same benefits as a conventional bike rider.
+It is common knowledge that, because riders can ride farther, they end up getting the same benefits as a conventional bike rider.
 And no, despite what some people might say, it is not cheating.

 E-bicycles make biking accessible to everyone.
 Here is a list of steps to help you make a decision.